Zoologix performs primate infectious disease tests by PCR for...

 Test codes:

-P0001 - Qualitative screen for SRV serogroups 1, 2, 3, 4 and 5 by polymerase chain reaction
+P0001 - Ultrasensitive qualitative screen for SRV type D serogroups 1, 2, 3, 4, 5 and 8 by real time polymerase chain reaction

-P0027 - Qualitative detection of RNA of SRV serogroups 1, 2, 3, 4 and 5 by reverse transcription coupled real time PCR
+P0027 - Ultrasensitive qualitative screen for RNA of SRV type D serogroups 1, 2, 3, 4, 5 and 8 by reverse transcription coupled real time PCR

 S0001

-- Qualitative detection of SRV-1 by polymerase chain reaction
+- Ultrasensitive qualitative detection of SRV-1 by real time polymerase chain reaction

-S0002 - Qualitative detection of SRV-2 by polymerase chain reaction
+S0002 - Ultrasensitive qualitative detection of SRV-2 by real time polymerase chain reaction

-S0003 - Qualitative detection of SRV-3 by polymerase chain reaction
+S0003 - Ultrasensitive qualitative detection of SRV-3 by real time polymerase chain reaction

-S0004 - Qualitative detection of SRV-5 by polymerase chain reaction
+S0004 - Ultrasensitive qualitative detection of SRV-5 by real time polymerase chain reaction

-Two serotypes of type D virus, SAIDS retrovirus types 1 and 2 (SRV-1 and SRV-2), are found in captive macaques in primate centers in the United States.
-In addition to SAIDS, neoplasms, retroperitoneal fibromatosis (RF) and subcutaneous fibrosarcomas (SF), have been found in macaques infected with type D retroviruses.
-Only SRV-2 is found in association with RF, and about 35% of SRV-2 infected macaques develop RF.
-SF is found in association with both serotypes, but less than 5% of infected monkeys develop SF.
+SRV-2 is most commonly found in association with RF, and about 35% of SRV-2-infected macaques develop RF.
+SRV-1 and SRV-8 have also been linked to RF in some cases.
+SF is found in association with multiple serotypes, including SRV-1 and SRV-2, but less than 5% of infected monkeys develop SF.
+SRV-3, SRV-4, SRV-5, and SRV-8 are similarly associated with immunodeficiency syndromes, hematological abnormalities (such as anemia and leukopenia), and other AIDS-like symptoms, though their specific disease profiles can vary by host species and strain.
 RF in macaques is a potential model for human disease since the lesions in macaques are similar to idiopathic RF described in humans.
 Thus far, RF has not been found in species other than macaque and human.

-Mason–Pfizer monkey virus (MPMV) or SRV-3 is a primate retrovirus that was first detected by electron microscopy in a mammary carcinoma of a female rhesus macaque, from which it was molecularly cloned and characterized.
+SRV-3, also know as Mason–Pfizer monkey virus (MPMV), is a primate retrovirus that was first detected by electron microscopy in a mammary carcinoma of a female rhesus macaque, from which it was molecularly cloned and characterized.
 Newborn rhesus macaques experimentally inoculated with this prototypic D-type retrovirus develop a wasting disease within a few weeks that is accompanied by opportunistic infections including pneumonia, enteritis and rashes.

 SRV-4 was first characterized at the Tsukuba Primate Center in Japan and is also referred to as SRV-Tsukuba.